Citizenship Amendment Act not anti-Muslim, says Rajnath Singh

 On the issue of the Triple Talaq, Singh said India will not tolerate if its Muslim mothers, sisters and daughters face injustice.

-Applauding the courage and valour of India's armed forces, Singh recalled that he had travelled to France in October to receive the first of the 36 Rafale fighter jets at a facility of Dassault Aviation in the French port city of Bordeaux.
+Applauding the courage and valour of India's armed forces, Singh recalled his France visit in October to receive the first of the 36 Rafale fighter jets at a facility of Dassault Aviation in the French city Bordeaux.

 He said now that India will have the jets, "if we have to eliminate the terror camps, there will be no need to take the planes to Pakistan.
 We can do it from India".